Sam-Dragon/cloud/gcp/short-notes.md

     - managed serverless no-sql **document** database
     - strong consistency, mobile & web client libraries
     - recommended for small to medium databases
-    - Exports the data from cloud bigquery to cloud storage not from cloud console
+    - Exports the data from cloud bigtable to cloud storage not from cloud console
     - Use cases: user profile, product catalogs
   - **Cloud BigTable**:
     - managed, scalable NoSQL **wide columnar** database but **not serverless**